 |Rubber insulating sleeves||Before first issue and every 12 months thereafter1 upon indication that insulating value is suspect; and after repair.|

-Footnote (1): If the insulating equipment has been electrically tested but not issued for service, it may not be placed into service unless it has been electrically tested within the previous 12 months.
+1 If the insulating equipment has been electrically tested but not issued for service, the insulating equipment may not be placed into service unless it has been electrically tested within the previous 12 months.

 The test method used must reliably indicate whether the insulating equipment can withstand the voltages involved.
 Repaired insulating equipment must be retested before it may be used by employees.

 Note: Standard electrical test methods considered as meeting this requirement are given in the national consensus standards of The American Society for Testing and Materials (ASTM).

 If the insulating equipment fails to pass inspections or electrical tests, it may not be used by employees.
 Below is a list of exceptions:

 The employer must certify that equipment has been tested in accordance with the requirements of the standard, and the certification must identify the equipment that passed the test and the date it was tested.

 Marking equipment and entering the results of the tests and the testing dates onto logs are two acceptable ways to meet this requirement.

 Before beginning this quiz, we highly recommend you review the module material.
 This quiz is designed to allow you to self-check your comprehension of the module content, but only focuses on key concepts and ideas.

 Read each question carefully.
 Select the best answer, even if more than one answer seems possible.
 When done, click on the "Get Quiz Answers" button.
 If you do not answer all the questions, you will receive an error message.